Vi har sparat dina val. Så hanterar du cookies

 105 34 Stockholm

-You also have the opportunity to submit your complaint regarding your personal data to the Swedish Authority for Privacy Protection, IMY.se if you consider that the treatment of your personal data infringes on your rights and interests according to applicable law.
+More information regarding personal data negotiation and other points of contact is available on Swedbank’s web page and in Swedbanks Principer för Behandling av Personuppgifter (in Swedish).
+You also have the right to submit complaints regarding the handling of your personal data to the Swedish Authority for Privacy Protection, imy.se if you feel that the handling of your personal data infringes on your rights and interests according to applicable law.